zoubin/run-callback/README.md

 `done` will be called when `callback` finishes.

-Errors thrown when executing `callback` will be passed to `done` as the first argument, and the return value as the second.
+Errors thrown when executing `callback` will be passed to `done` as the first argument, and the returned value as the second.

 ```javascript
 var run = require('run-callback');